Authorization to Operate (ATO)

 Manage identified risks with POA&Ms

 All information systems include some level of risk.
 An ATO is designed to document and manage risk, not eliminate it.
-Once the PenTest and ACT assessment identify risks, the ISSO will work with the project team and CRA to create a Plan of Action and Milestones (POA&M).
+Once the PenTest and CSRAP assessment identify risks, the ISSO will work with the project team and CRA to create a Plan of Action and Milestones (POA&M).

 Plan of Action and Milestones (POA&Ms) are high-level statements that describe how a team will address security weaknesses identified for their system.
 All federal systems must document POA&Ms to track and mitigate findings from assessments and audits.
 The ISSO coordinates with the team to manage, remediate, and (if necessary) accept the risk of open POA&Ms. Learn all about managing POA&Ms in the CMS POA&M Handbook.